Putin declares martial law in annexed regions of Ukraine

-MOSCOW (AP) — Russian President Vladimir Putin has declared martial law in the four regions of Ukraine that Moscow illegally annexed and given additional emergency powers to the heads of Russian regions.
+MOSCOW (AP) — Russian President Vladimir Putin declared martial law Wednesday in the four regions of Ukraine that Moscow illegally annexed and given additional emergency powers to the heads of all regions of Russia.

+Putin didn’t immediately spell out the steps that would be taken under martial law, but said his order was effective starting Thursday.
+His decree gives law enforcement agencies three days to submit specific proposals.

 Putin also didn't provide details of the extra powers to be given to the heads of Russian regions under his decree.